Still have questions? Leave a comment

 Although then is most often used as an adverb, it can also be used as an adjective (then-professor, then-CEO).

 You may be wondering, “Is then a conjunction, or can it be used as one?”
 The answer is no. However, than is certainly a conjunction.
+In some formal contexts, than can also function as a preposition, especially when followed by pronouns in the objective case.

 Than is predominantly used as a conjunction to compare two different ideas.
 It indicates an unequal comparison between two or more objects, people, or ideas.
 Here’s a sentence with than: